plancherb1/academic-kickstart/content/office_hours/_index.md

 **If you are trying to meet me because I am your faculty advisor please come to office hours (see below) or email me to set up a different time at [bplancher+advising@barnard.edu](mailto:bplancher+advising@barnard.edu)**

-For Spring 2022, my office hours will generally be 10:00am-12:00pm on Wednesdays, with changes and cancellations due to scheduling conflicts or holidays.
+For Spring 2022, my office hours will generally be Monday 2:30-3PM and Wednesday 10:00am-11:30AM (originally 10-12 on Wednesdays), with changes and cancellations due to scheduling conflicts or holidays.
 The full schedule is below, with changes shown in **bold**.
 Updates to office hours will usually be noted at least a week in advance, except for (rare) emergency cancellations.

 | Day of the Week | Date             | Time                        | Location      |
 |-----------------|------------------|-----------------------------|---------------|